 Which Data Sources are in development and when will they be available?

 The first Data Source supporting Custom Date Ranges will be Google Analytics.
-We are planning to roll out 14 additional Data Sources by the end of June 2020:
+We are planning to roll out 14 additional Data Sources in the upcoming months:

 - Facebook Pages